abilenesmalltalk/abilenesmalltalk.com/README.md

 ### Releasing

-Once finished, commit and push to GitHub, then login to the Smalltalk server and do a `git pull` to update the site.
+Once finished, commit and push to GitHub, then login to http://getforge.io and click the "Deploy from GitHub" button.
+Finally, login to http://cloudflare.com and purge the cache so that everything gets properly updated.